Understanding Wills, Trusts, and Other Estate Plan Tools in Kansas

 We help clients prepare the following documents:

-- Wills: A Will is a legal document that sets forth your plan for the distribution of your assets upon your death.
+- Wills: A Will is a legal document that sets forth your plan to distribute your assets upon your death.
 Sometimes a Will designates who will receive your assets and how.
 It may establish a testamentary trust to provide for minor children, for example.
-When you have a Revocable Living Trust, then we have the will provide that any assets that may be subject to probate are to be distributed to your trust, which is where your plan is set forth for the distribution of assets.
-This is called a “pour-over” will.
+When you have a Revocable Living Trust, we have the will provide that any assets that may be subject to probate are to be distributed to your trust, which is where your plan is set forth to distribute assets.
+This document is called a “pour-over” will.

-- Living wills: A living will documents an individual’s wishes in regard to medical treatment and end-of-life care if that individual is unable to make decisions because they are incapacitated.
+- Living wills: A living will documents an individual’s wishes regarding medical treatment and end-of-life care if they cannot make decisions because they are incapacitated.

 There may be additional tools available to help you meet your needs and goals.
-Contact our office to learn what options may be right for you now and after the death of a loved one during the probate and estate administration process.
+Contact our team of experienced Wichita estate planning attorneys to learn what options may be suitable for you now and after a loved one’s death during the probate and estate administration process.